xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 8.1 Documentation for this work will be incorporated into the documentation provided as part of issue #10320 [[2.4]](#2.4).

 ### 9. Code Changes

+Note: Pull request and code changes are relative to upstream "gps_masl" branch and not "master".

 Fork/Repository: ellyhume/bridgepoint
 Branch: 11450_convert_GPS